Pinna3/chartposting_stocktwits_bot/README.md

 Add average time in entry zone functionality from entry counter function (currently not factoring that in) *****Important!

+Think of other ways to narrow selection other than bollingers, rate of increase would be good.

 Next Steps for Trading Functionality: